jozefh9045/CYOA_project/forest.md

 ##Forest
 ---
 You see a split path where one leads to your left and the other leads to your
 right.
-The left path seems to go on forever and in the left path you see acave
+The left path seems to go on forever and in the left path you see a  cave
 in the distance.
 You are uncertain which path to take.

 [Take the left path.](mountain.md)